5 Common Mistakes for Notaries

 When it comes to notarizing, careless mistakes can lead to serious legal trouble, not only for the Notary themselves but the signer as well.
 Being aware and avoiding these common mistakes is the best way to stay out of legal trouble.
 Therefore, here are five common mistakes that notaries should always avoid:

 It’s important to keep in mind that an acknowledgment is different than a jurat.
 Notaries often think these two acts are interchangeable.
-However, the document must be “sworn to” or “affirmed” and then signed in your presence; then, Notaries will have to perform a jurat, instead of an acknowledgment.
-If a Notary performs the wrong kind of action, it could result in the document being re-notarized, or potentially result in a legal challenge.
-Whenever you’re going through the Notary process, it’s imperative you understand the proper instructions and the kind of notaries acts desired for every situation.
-Also, Notaries need to remember that non-attorney Notaries are not allowed to choose the notaries act for the signer.
+However, the document must be “sworn to” or “affirmed” and then signed in your presence.
+If a notary performs the wrong kind of action, it could result in the document being re-notarized, or potentially result in a legal challenge.
+Whenever you’re going through the notary process, it’s imperative you understand the proper instructions and the kind of notaries acts desired for every situation.
+Also, notaries need to remember that non-attorney notaries are not allowed to choose the notaries act for the signer.

 It’s not uncommon for recording offices to list incomplete notary’s certificates as a reason for rejecting documents.
-Notaries that fail to write the signer’s name onto the notary’s certificate serves as a prime example of this.
+Notaries that fail to write the signer’s name onto the notary’s certificate serves as a prime example an incomplete certificate.
 Also, notaries tend to omit the location where the actual notarization took place, or forget to write and sign their name on the certificate.
 When filling out the certificate, Notaries should always make sure they have all the required information documented within the notaries wording.